 There are thousands of places across the country to go in search of gold.
 Along with Vermont, Maine and New Hampshire in the Northeast, North Carolina and Georgia are popular with southeastern miners, while California, Utah, Oregon, Nevada and Idaho are well-known in the west.
 Gold nuggets can't be found anywhere, since most places haven't had the geological stability required to form gold nuggets.
 In short, gold nuggets are formed through geological processes that require time to form the nugget.

+For those looking for a more secure way to invest in gold, a Gold IRA is a great option.
+A Gold IRA allows investors to purchase gold and other precious metals as part of their retirement portfolio.
 Gold nuggets are more likely to be found where raw gold was previously found.
 That said, you can still find places to go.
 Many of the most popular gold mining districts, such as Nome, Juneau and Fairbanks, have established areas where tourists and recreational prospectors can obtain gold.

 Contact the Chamber of Commerce for the Alaska area you want to venture into and learn more about prospecting for gold.
 To know where to look for gold nuggets, you need to find out where gold has been found before.
 In many of these places, there may be a large reserve of low-quality placer gold, but the lack of a permanent supply of water for conventional placer-mining operations requires the use of expensive dry or semi-dry concentration methods to recover gold.
 If you look at the gold prospecting industry, you'll soon notice that some types of gold are getting more attention than others.

 As the water moves away from the magma chamber, gold begins to crystallize within the fracture to produce a deposit of gold in veins.
 The vast majority of gold is found in the northwestern part of Georgia, in what is commonly referred to as the Georgia Gold Belt.
 Most of the gold available in New Mexico was found while searching for other minerals, and experts attribute the limited supply of gold to the region's harsh and dry climate.
 While total gold production in Tennessee has been relatively low, the state still offers incredible opportunities for recreational prospectors; they can recover gold in quantities that satisfy them.

 However, the development of new methods of detecting gold, which are highly sensitive and relatively inexpensive, has significantly increased the possibility of discovering gold deposits that are of too low quality for the searcher to have previously recognized them using only a gold tray.
 You don't need to take a week off to go through the Arizona dry washes in search of gold nuggets when gold is buried a hundred meters from the couch in your living room if you live in an older populated area.
 This is another technique used when water is scarce and, although it is not effective when it comes to trapping tiny gold, it can be used to recover gold nuggets and larger pieces of gold.
 Due to the negligible volumes of gold available in Michigan, gold mining is not done commercially.

 Suction dredges can process loads of material, and there are real stories of gold miners who can recover ounces of gold every day and operate a suction dredger on their own.
 You could say that gold adheres to existing gold particles in a process similar to that which salt or sugar dissolved in water crystallizes when a nail is placed in the solution.
 Even if the old adage goes that “gold is where you find it, you're much more likely to find gold in areas that are known to have produced good gold in the past.”.